lycus/libffi-d/README.md

 * This binding only supports the native C calling convention (i.e. cdecl) on all platforms, and 'stdcall' on Windows.
-* There is not support for functions with variadic argument lists.
+* There is no support for functions with variadic argument lists.